 These will be augmented with 10+ new essays about climate justice, disaster recovery, digital engagement and practice, gender in place, regional and intergenerational practice, status and agency, the power of labels and timing, and culturally safe evaluation.

 Watch this space for more information coming soon.

-Exploring the theme of Radical Practice, the 2022 Guildhouse Symposium will provide a platform for artists and practitioners to come together and explore the big and small gestures that shape our individual and collective practices.
+Exploring the theme of Radical Practice, the Guildhouse reVision Symposium in November 2022 was a platform for artists and practitioners to come together to explore the big and small gestures that shape our individual and collective practices.

 We never get enough of hearing about the difference The RITP continues to make in the world.